 1. The name of the network is the Network of European Museum Organisations (NEMO).

-2. NEMO accepts members according to the following three membership categories:
+2. NEMO accepts members according to the following four membership categories:

 - National Museums Association

 - NGO working for museums on a national scale